 Gabe is inspired by the ideas and knowledge associated with creating self-sustaining food producing ecosystems and sees himself planning and planting food forests and working with ecological communities for as long as he is able.

-Aside from his work on the farm, Gabe is a visual artist, public speaker and festival producer.
-Over the past five years, he has produced a pan-Okanagan Art, Music, Craft and Spoken word, ecologically themed festival called Conduit.
+Aside from his work on the farm, Gabe is a consultant, visual artist, public speaker, musician and festival producer.

 Gabe Cipes - biodynamicist/permaculturist

 Ezra Cipes is proud to carry on the family legacy at Summerhill Pyramid Winery.
 Since the Cipes family moved from New York to Summerhill Vineyard in Kelowna, British Columbia when Cipes was five, he has grown up in the wine industry, and feels blessed to now lead a company dedicated to creating beauty in collaboration with nature.

 Cipes has a multitude of passions and talents.
 After working in the wine production cellar while attending public school in Kelowna, Ezra embarked on a career in music.
 He worked as a touring and session musician and became a published songwriter.
 But despite his love for music, Cipes felt called back to the vineyard.
 Home on the family farm, Cipes initiated a half acre permaculture garden, selling vegetables and herbs to Summerhill's onsite Sunset Organic Bistro.
 After reconnecting with the winery and the land, Cipes knew he needed to assume a greater role at the winery.
 He became Chief Operations Officer in 2008 and CEO in 2012.

 Recently Cipes has taken a leadership role in the Canadian wine industry as a director of the Canadian Vintners Association, Vice-Chair of the British Columbia Wine Institute, and Chair of the BC Wine Appellation Task Group that tabled its recommendations in November, 2015.

 Ezra Cipes - CEO